-- 1. Marketing Management; Dr. K.Karunakaran, Himalaya Publishing House, 2009 Edition. - 2.
-Marketing Management, 13th Edition: A South Asian Perspective, Abraham Koshy and Mithileshwar Jha, Philip Kotler and Keviņ Keller. - 3.
-Marketing Management, Rajan Saxena, 4th Edition, Tata-Mcgraw Hill. - 4.
-Marketing Management Global perspective, V S Ramaswamy and S Namakumari, Indian context; 4th Edition Macmillan Publishers India Ltd.
+- 1. Marketing Management; Dr. K.Karunakaran, Himalaya Publishing House, 2009 Edition. - Marketing Management, 13th Edition: A South Asian Perspective, Abraham Koshy and Mithileshwar Jha, Philip Kotler and Kevin Keller.
+Marketing Management, Rajan Saxena, 4th Edition, Tata-Mcgraw Hill.
+Marketing Management Global perspective, V S Ramaswamy and S - Namakumari, Indian context; 4th Edition Macmillan Publishers India Ltd.

 The external evaluation pattern would be based on the written examination taken at the end of the semester.
-The overall evaluation pattern is as under:
+The format includes subjective, objective and applications questions so the test of students can be done on parameters like conceptual knowledge, its application in actual sense, his or her memory and presence of mind.
+The structure is as under: